ILXL-guides/arrays-as-parameters/README.md

 ```

 # Common errors
-## Passing the array and an array element are two different things
+## Passing an array and an array element are two different things
 This function call passes the entire array

 ```cpp